Maxenamiro/MicrosoftFAQWebPart/README.md

 🌐 Multifunctional Accordion for SharePoint with Rich Text and Image Support

 Here is some images of the web part in action:

-1. Add new accordion item (./assetsForGithub/addingaccordion.png)
+1. Add new accordion item

+2. Add image to accordion item via file picker

+3. Add image to accordion item via image link

+4. Add accordion

+5. Edit accordion

+6. Rich Text formatting

+7. Result

 🚀 Features